designforcontext/aac_review_tool/data/cookbook/How-do-i-record-ordered-lists-of-things.md

 *(From Rob)*

 Agreed.
 Let’s not derail the discussion by looking at archival practices and RDF!

-Maybe over beer in October? :)
+*(From Duane, via email, 9/19/2016)*

+Ordering will be useful, and hopefully it is provided explicitly in the data provided by institutions, rather than implicitly based on the row sequence in data exports.
+I will try to find some good use cases with partner museum data.
+I believe there will be some around subjects, and certainly where there are sets of works (like triptychs, series, etc.).
+Also, where institutions start getting into scholarly content, as you know the author order matters.
+I have some clients teeing up who want to combine museum and archive materials, or scholarly OSCI-like materials that are associated with collections and archives.
+They want to leverage patterns from AAC for their collection work, but then combine it with other types of things.

 ### Reference: